 The student will become familiar with the basic concepts and procedures relating to assessment in special education.
 Norm-referenced, achievement, diagnostic, informal, curriculum-based, intellectual, and adaptive assessment will be covered.
 Interpretation will be stressed.
-Also, application of course principles will be provided in one or more student-conducted testing situations.
+Also, application of course principles will be provided in course-based application exercises.